Reformation and Renewal

 And what was Peter’s response?
 Let’s make three tents, one for Moses, Elijah and Jesus, and camp here!

-We want to camp on the mountains of the movements of God, but God doesn’t remain there.
-God is always moving on.
-Not that we should forget what God has done.
-Jesus told the disciples with Him to remember what they saw and recall it at the right time.
+Not that we should forget what God has done in those rare moments of encounter with God.
+Jesus told the disciples with Him to remember what they saw and recall it at the right time, but we cannot camp there.

-But, we don’t serve static doctrine; we serve a Living God.
-God doesn’t change, but we do.
-History changes.
-Circumstances change.
-God’s Word and truth is multifaceted.
+God’s Word and truth are multifaceted.
 If we emphasize any aspect of it too much, we get out of whack.
 God is continually moving by His Holy Spirit to remind of us aspects of biblical truth that we have neglected or forgotten.

 As it says in Proverbs, “It is good that you grasp one thing and also not let go of the other; for the one who fears God comes forth with both of them.”[2]
+This is a reminder to us in every time and age.

 Because of my journey to Christ and the path I have walked since becoming a believer, though, I view denominations, all of them, with suspicion.
 It seems that they have all camped out on some aspect(s) of biblical truth, building up doctrine, some of them in very elaborate structures, around those truths.
 Just as the Catholic Church was to me at one time a white-washed tomb, a beautiful cathedral of ornate ritual having little or no life in it (or so I thought), I see a little of that in each denomination and in each expression of Christian faith that is not continually open to renewal from God.

 Even the charismatic movement has exhibited that tendency.
 Today, we have Pentecostal churches that are no less structured in their adherence to doctrines than other denominational churches.
-The independent, charismatic churches are known today for unhealthy excesses that stress feelings and experiences over and sometimes to the exclusion of sound sound reasoning and biblical exegesis.
+The independent, charismatic churches are known today for unhealthy excesses that stress feelings and experiences over and sometimes to the exclusion of sound reasoning and biblical exegesis.

 ~~~~~~~~~~~~~~~~~~~~~